openmobilehub/android-omh-auth/CONTRIBUTING.md

    - Via a CLI flag: `./gradlew -PuseMavenLocal=true ...`

 2. Using local modules in the project
-   This scenario utilizes the local modules (subprojects) residing inside `packages/` to be used in place of dependencies so that between modifying the code in a plugin and running it in the sample app there is no need to publish to Maven.
+   This scenario utilizes the local modules (sub-projects) residing inside `packages/` to be used in place of dependencies so that between modifying the code in a plugin and running it in the sample app there is no need to publish to Maven.

-   This project has been preconfigured with such conditional configuration that can be enabled as follows:
+   This project has been pre-configured with such conditional configuration that can be enabled as follows:

    - Via root project's `local.properties` (applies both to Android Studio and `gradlew`): add `useLocalProjects=true`
    - Via a CLI flag: `./gradlew -PuseLocalProjects=true ...`